Project

 Are you sure this is still the case?
 I skimmed Last.fm's API documentation (http://www.last.fm/api/scrobbling) and their terms of service (http://www.last.fm/api/tos) and didn't see anything mentioned.

-#15 Updated by Michael Jacobs almost 12 years ago
+#15 Updated by Michael Jacobs over 12 years ago

 John Lindgren wrote: